List of all original Apple-1.

 Note: This is the 79th entry in the list and not the 79th Apple-1 produced.
 The Apple-1 does not have a regular serial number.
 Only some Apple-1 got a handwritten serial number.

-Current owner kindly share a lot of information about the board:
+Current owner kindly shares a lot of information about the board:

-It was deliberately kept in fairly clean room, sealed in plastic bags to prevent moisture access.
+It was deliberately kept in a fairly clean room, sealed in plastic bags to prevent moisture access.

-The video connector was already removed it by previous owner because it didn’t fit properly in the case as a result of positioning of the board in the case.
-As the adhesive dried up over time and naturally came loose.
-Keyboard connector was replaced by Corey Cohen.
+The video connector was already removed by the previous owner because it didn’t fit properly in the case due to the positioning of the board.
+As the adhesive dried up over time, it naturally came loose.
+The keyboard connector was replaced by Corey Cohen.

-The pins protruding from the keyboard upper 2 pins are how the original owner worked around the keyboard he acquired for power difference between the Version D, versus the designed Version B that Corey was accustomed to and could not get to work using the B pinouts which he expect to work.
-I got it to work with the only change being the +5v connection being moved on the connector, no board mod required.
+The pins protruding from the upper two keyboard pins show how the original owner worked around the keyboard he acquired to address the power difference between Version D and the designed Version B that Corey was accustomed to and could not get to work using the B pinouts, which he expected to work.
+I got it to work with the only change being the +5V connection moved on the connector—no board modification required.

-You will clearly see the “77” on the lower right corner I use to name the board A77
+You can clearly see the “77” on the lower right corner; I use this to name the board A77.

-The Back of the board is as perfect as could be, nothing needed beside soldering the era valid video connecter by Corey!
-The darkened area in upper left is a natural process of use.
-The Apple-1s are notorious for running hot, due to the demand on the LM323K for +5v caused by the power requirement of the original (non CMOS or L designation for low power versions of TTL) chips.
+The back of the board is as perfect as could be, nothing needed besides soldering the era-valid video connector by Corey!
+The darkened area in the upper left is a natural effect of use.
+Apple-1s are notorious for running hot due to the demand on the LM323K for +5V caused by the power requirement of the original (non-CMOS or L designation for low power versions of TTL) chips.

-Keyboard is indicating the version D rather than the more common version B, which Corey and Mike did not know existed.
-The difference is the connector pin for +5v is five versus the Ver.
-B on 4.
-Once I moved the cable, the board and all the Keys functioned perfectly, undoing Corey’s cable.
-The fact all worked sparked the thought of being a military version, and a prototype as the board is all hand soldered.
+The keyboard indicates Version D rather than the more common Version B, which Corey and Mike did not know existed.
+The difference is the connector pin for +5V is pin five versus pin four on Version B. Once I moved the cable, the board and all the keys functioned perfectly, undoing Corey’s cable.
+The fact that all worked sparked the thought of it being a military version and a prototype, as the board is all hand-soldered.

-More information will be available later.
-Including more pictures and maybe a video.
+More information will be available later, including more pictures and possibly a video.

-Corey Cohen along with me looking on, has completely verified and tested my unit at the lab he uses in NJ for the purpose, meeting mid-day Aug 4th ending mid-day Aug.
-5th 2015.
-To complete all testing and verification.
+Corey Cohen, along with me observing, completely verified and tested my unit at the lab he uses in NJ for this purpose, meeting midday Aug 4th and ending midday Aug 5th, 2015.
 I am Canadian and in the industry.

-The transformer area on the case was in October 2019 reinforced, to prevent damage.
-Because the adhesive deteriorated.
-This happened to other Apple-1 as well.
+The transformer area on the case was reinforced in October 2019 to prevent damage because the adhesive deteriorated.
+This has happened to other Apple-1s as well.

-Current owner kindly share the history of this Apple-1:
+Current owner kindly shares the history of this Apple-1:

-In 1978 a customer came to a computer store asking if they were part of the program Apple was offering to trade up from his Apple-1 in wooden case and was sent to me.
-On 1st sight I knew it would have a place history, verified it worked and sold him a repaired Apple II for couple hundred, which he was happy to get as Apple was no longer supporting it.
-Apple was not extending the trade up outside the USA.
+In 1978, a customer came to a computer store asking if they were part of the program Apple was offering to trade up from his Apple-1 in a wooden case and was sent to me.
+At first sight, I knew it would have a place in history, verified it worked, and sold him a repaired Apple II for a couple hundred dollars, which he was happy to get as Apple was no longer supporting the Apple-1.
+Apple was not extending the trade-up outside the USA.

-The Apple-1 spent its life in my controlled environment basement along with all my other artifacts, being powered at least every once or twice a year.
-I heard the story on the radio while driving in Florida on my birthday in 2015, of the lady in California that was being sought to be paid.
-I called my sons immediately in Montreal (Canada) to go get it…with renewed care.
-I searched and found Corey Cohen as I would be an unknown entity, met up with him and we took a gig of videos and pictures, which I can provide as you may need.
+The Apple-1 spent its life in my controlled environment basement along with all my other artifacts, being powered at least once or twice a year.
+I heard the story on the radio while driving in Florida on my birthday in 2015, about a lady in California who was being sought to be paid.
+I called my sons immediately in Montreal (Canada) to go get it… with renewed care.
+I searched and found Corey Cohen, as I would be an unknown entity, met up with him, and we took a gig of videos and pictures, which I can provide if you need.
 Corey could not fix my keyboard, which I ultimately did.
-There was nothing wrong, except he assumes it to be a Version B but really is a D. I conjectured with others who felt it may have been a military version under development.
+There was nothing wrong, except he assumed it to be a Version B but it really is a D. I conjectured with others that it may have been a military version under development.

 no auction